anoban/bmptoascii/README.md

-___BEWARE: Examples in the README use JPEG convets of the bitmaps because BMPs take up too much space in the repository!___
+___BEWARE: Examples in the README use JPEG converts of the bitmaps because BMPs take up too much space in the repository!___

 ## ___Windows BMP images to ASCII strings___
 --------------